mjm286/stock_chart/README.md

 # Stock Chart Analysis
-An interactive chart made using yahoo finance data and Plotly.
+An interactive stock chart made with  Dash and Plotly.